 Shirley Schleicher Haley (nee Foster)

-Shirley Schleicher Haley (nee Foster), age 92 of Valparaiso, passed away Tuesday, October 6, 2020.
+VALPARAISO, IN — Shirley Schleicher Haley (nee Foster), 92, of Valparaiso, passed away Tuesday, October 6, 2020.
 She graduated from Indiana University with a Bachelor of Science degree.
 Shirley was a teacher at Boone Grove Elementary School.

-Shirley was preceded in death by her husbands Robert Schleicher and William Haley; daughter Cindy Marino.
-She is survived by her daughters Cheryl (Jim) Hollis, Charlene (Scott) Senak; grandchildren Chelsea (Kris) Rush, Angie Hollis McGriffin, Bryan Marino, Tanya (Jeff) Booth, Carly Senak, Shelby Senak; seven great-grandchildren; son-in-law Michael Marino.
+Shirley was preceded in death by her husbands, Robert Schleicher and William Haley, and daughter, Cindy Marino.
+She is survived by her daughters, Cheryl (Jim) Hollis and Charlene (Scott) Senak; grandchildren Chelsea (Kris) Rush, Angie Hollis McGriffin, Bryan Marino, Tanya (Jeff) Booth, Carly Senak and Shelby Senak; seven great-grandchildren; and a son-in-law, Michael Marino.
 There will be no formal services.
 In lieu of flowers/donations, "take a friend to lunch."

 Obituaries Newsletter